Boris-Barboris/dpeq/README.md

 **dpeq** is a source library that implements a subset of the client side of PostgreSQL extended query (EQ) protocol.
-EQ is a stateful message-based binary protocol working on top of TCP\IP or Unix-domain sockets. **dpeq** defines classes to hold the required state and utility functions, that send and recieve protocol messages in sensible manner.
+EQ is a stateful message-based binary protocol working on top of TCP\IP or Unix-domain sockets. **dpeq** defines classes to hold the required state and utility functions, that send and receive protocol messages in sensible manner.
 On top of that, dpeq includes extensible schema-oriented marshalling functionality, wich maps PSQL types to their binary or text representations, native to D.